nimiq-network/developer-reference/chapters/block.md

 ## Block
 A Nimiq block can exist in two modes: full and light.
 A light block is equal to a full block, but does not have a body.
-A Nimiq block can be at most 1MB (1 million bytes) maximum and is composed of (body optional):
+A Nimiq block can be at most 100kB (100 thousand bytes) maximum and is composed of (body optional):

 | Element           | Bytes   | Description
 |-------------------|---------|--------